 Why?
 Because serotinous cones are covered with a resin seal that must be melted to open.
-Forest fires provide the high temperatures the cones need, triggering them to open and release their seeds.
+Forest fires provide the high temperatures the cones need, triggering them to release their seeds.

 HOW FIRE CREATES LODGEPOLE FORESTS

 Lodgepole pines are generally known as prolific seed producers.
 In fact, some lodgepole pines can produce up to 9,000 cones in a single growing season.
-As a result, the thin-barked tree’s susceptibility to fire enables it to release vast amounts of seeds.
+As a result, the thin-barked tree’s susceptibility to fire enables it to release a vast amount of seeds.

-That being said, the trees may have to wait a long time for a fire, leading to a large accumulation of seeds.
+That being said, the trees may have to wait a long time for a fire, which often leads to a large accumulation of seeds.
 Indeed, it’s not uncommon for multiple years’ worth of cones to build up on a tree.
-Luckily for the species, though, the average serotinous cone can remain on the tree for about 15 years, with some lasting for more than 30.
+Luckily for the species, though, the average serotinous cone can remain on the tree for at least 15 years, with some lasting more than 30.

 Rocky Mountain National Park

-In addition to unsealing its cones, fire creates the perfect soil for lodgepole seedlings.
-Soils left behind by fire are rich in minerals and organic matter and the winged seeds settle easily into these freshly-prepared beds.
-As a result, lodgepole pines can develop huge stands with great density.
+In addition to unsealing its cones, fire creates the perfect soil for lodgepole seedlings, one rich in minerals and decomposed organic matter.
+The winged seeds settle easily into these freshly-prepared beds.
+This enables lodgepole pines to develop huge stands with great density.